 And consumers adore the sustainability of hemp, especially as a replacement for much-maligned, environmentally damaging crops like cotton and timber.
 Or human-made, polluting products like single-use plastic.
-Yet the market demand has yet to surge for fiber hemp.
-Leaving farmers wondering, should they plant fiber hemp for 2020?
+Yet the market demand has yet to surge for this.
+Leaving farmers wondering, should they plant hemp for 2020?

 Growing hemp for fiber versus a high-yielding CBD, or other cannabinoids like CBG, require very different growing practices.

 Traditional fiber hemp is planted and grown similar to corn.
 It is directed seeded and planted densely, typically 20 to 30 lbs of seed per acre.
 Farmers generally seed hemp fiber with row spacings of less than 12 inches and the goal is about 150,000 plants per acre.